Frequently Asked Questions

 - Water bottle to be refilled throughout the day (we provide plenty of water at all times)

-Yes - all Yankees campers are separated into divisions based on their rising grade.
-Campers take part in drills and competitions within their division, to ensure the best possible competitive balance for a fun and developmental experience while at camp.
+Yes - all Yankees ballplayers are separated into divisions based on their rising grade.
+Ballplayers take part in drills and competitions within their division, to ensure the best possible competitive balance for a fun and developmental experience while at camp.

 Please note: We do not guarantee that all teammate requests will be fulfilled.
 We will do our best to make sure friends and teammates are paired together on the same team at camp, but do separate teams by age, and balance them by experience to ensure competitive balance while at camp.

-What is the camper to counselor ratio at Yankees Baseball Camps?
+What is the ballplayer to counselor ratio at Yankees Baseball Summer Camps?